The 6 Best Countries to Incorporate a Company for Your Online Business

 With Whom Provider to Open Your Company?

-To register the company, you need to connect to the online portal of the Estonian Company Register at this address https://ettevotjaportaal.rik.ee/index.py?chlang=eng (you will still receive all the information, step by step, from the service provider you choose ).
+To register the company, you need to connect to the online portal of the Estonian Company Register at the address https://ettevotjaportaal.rik.ee/index.py?chlang=eng (you will still receive all the information, step by step, from the service provider you choose ).

 There are two fundamental aspects you must take into consideration.

-• If the corporate/administrative structure of the company is made up of more than one person, each of them must have a digital residence with smart cards and software installed.
+- If the corporate/administrative structure of the company is made up of more than one person, each of them must have a digital residence with smart cards and software installed.
 This is because each shareholder/administrator must digitally sign the deed of incorporation.

-• Upon incorporation, you'll be required to declare the share capital.
-The minimum share capital is equal to €2,500 which can be paid immediately online or subsequently within 10 years.
-In any case, you must pay it in order to distribute dividends to shareholders!
+- Upon incorporation, you'll be required to declare the share capital.
+The minimum share capital is €2,500, which can be paid immediately online or in 10 years.
+In any case, you must pay it to distribute dividends to shareholders.

 Opening a bank account in Estonia